 The key to answering all the questions on the Census form is "How do I think of myself?"

 Anywhere they want to.
 There are some suggested locations listed on this Site, and I'd be happy to discuss where you would like to have your wedding ceremony.

 No. All Connecticut towns are required to treat all people the same way: Equally.

 It has been reported that Greenwich requests that all couples return the following day to get their marriage licenses.
 This practice is not correct according to Connecticut law.
 Connecticut has no waiting period after you apply.
 You should keep in mind, however, that each Town Hall sets its own hours, and you may not be served quickly if you show up five minutes before closing time.

 Absolutely!
 It is your wedding and you are encouraged to let your personality loose and your creativity flow.
-Part of being a GLBT-friendly JP is supporting you in your choices and cheering you on.
+Part of being a GLBT-friendly wedding officiant is supporting you in your choices and cheering you on.

 Please keep reading down to the next topic....

 No, but you may want to!
 Will you be having your pictures taken?
 If so, you might want to dress up, either a little or a lot.
-If it will be only the three of us, I will be happy to take your picture together on your wedding day!
+I will be happy to take your picture together on your wedding day!

 You don't have to have a stereotypical wedding with a rented tuxedo and purchased gown unless you want to.
 Some gay couples have dressed as two brides and some gay couples as two grooms.
-Some couples have dressed similarly, with one looking more masculine and the other more feminine.
-Coordinating colors can be fun, and is one way to be similarly dressed without being identically dressed.
+Some couples have dressed similarly.
+Coordinating colors can be fun and it is one way to be similarly dressed without being identically dressed.